 - Lime juice – Be sure to use fresh lime juice as bottled juice doesn’t have the same fresh bright flavor to it.

 - The salad makes a wholesome meal on its own, no side dishes are needed.
-For extra protein, you could add lime cilantro rice, quinoa, chickpeas.
-If you do add some grains, I’d love to hear what did you think!
+For extra protein, you could add lime cilantro rice, quinoa, and chickpeas.
+If you do add some grains, I’d love to hear what you think!
 Please feel free to leave a comment and start a conversation.
 Thank you!

 - Salmon can be easily overcooked especially if using small fillets.
 Make sure to check salmon for doneness closer to the end of baking time.

 - You can make the Mediterranean salad dressing a few days before.
 Keep in the fridge before ready to bake salmon.